drsaint1/mini-game/README.md

 1. Open the game in your browser
 2. Click "Connect Wallet"
 3. Approve the MetaMask connection
-4. It automatically connect to etherlink if you have it added in your wallet, if not, it will request approval to add the network.
+4. It automatically connect to Somnia test network if you have it added in your wallet, if not, it will request approval to add the network.

 ### Step 8: Start Playing

-1. **Mint your first car** - Click "mint starter racer on the welcome page" to purchase a starter car (0.01 XTZ)
+1. **Mint your first car** - Click "mint starter racer on the welcome page" to purchase a starter car (0.01 STT)
 2. **Enter a race** - Go to "Main Menu" and click "Start Race"
 3. **Earn rewards** - Complete races to earn RACE tokens and XP
 4. **Check leaderboard** - View your stats and compete with others